brngdsn/eg-redux/README.md

 # branches

 The master branch will have a primitive example of redux, and coincides with the Redux 101 powerpoint.
-You can checkout the 201 branch to see the examples of redux with asynchronous data flows.
+You can checkout the `async-201` branch to see the examples of redux with asynchronous data flows, which coincides with the Redux 201 powerpoint.